 The CD's over all theme, as the title suggests, is a musing on the lives and love of cats.
 While there are no lyrics, the tones and timbres do suggest the quirkiness and surprise of the feline species.
 Various manners of music making are utilized.
 Songs such as Heartbeats (Tyler's Adventures) and Nimo's Song feature fluid electric Rock band jamming.
 The former features really intricate double drum set chatter from Celso Alberti and Kevin Hays, while the latter has an incredible guitar solo statement from Barry Finnerty.
 Lagin leads this band action with subtle synth shading and melodic piano riffs.
 Also of note on Heartbeats is the fluid, almost lead bass (sound familiar 'heads?) from Dewayne Pete.
 Most of the members of the group on these two songs also appear on the fun, swinging triptych The Big Cat Dance.
-This tune's three cuts start with the bouncing Carnivale/Mardi Gras strut of Cat Samba, which features some fun scat singing, electronically processed by Ned and more crisp interaction from the drums tandem.
+This tune's three cuts start with the bouncing Carnivale/Mardi Gras strut of Cat Samba, which features some fun scat singing, electronically played by Ned and more crisp interaction from the drums tandem.
 This one swings like crazy.
 It's followed by the warbled Appalachian moonshine of Catnip, which is notable for its skittering banjo leads, played by Ned on his keyboard synth.
 Disaster Amnesiac has marveled at its authentic sound, along with the gritty harmonies he gets.
 I mean, it sounds just like a banjo!
-The Americana vibe continues for Cat Licks, with the romping violin of Dick Bright leading the charge and Barry Sless taking it up on pedal steel guitar while Lagin utilizes his much considered synth tones to meet up and intertwine with them.
+The Americana vibe continues for Cat Licks, with the romping cello of leading the charge and Barry Sless taking it up on pedal steel guitar while Lagin utilizes his much considered synth tones to meet up and intertwine with them.
 The Big Cat Dance fulfills the promise of polyglot American Music, pulling from any and all pockets of our rich musical culture.
 Listen, groove to, and marvel at it.

 Cat Dreams being a release from Ned Lagin, one can also expect to be treated to his sublime Electronic Music side.
 On tracks such as The Creek, wherein he coaxes more acoustic-sounding timbres from his rig, Sun Cats, with its percussive chiming ostinato, the dark abstraction of Starlight or the sunnier beams of Moonrise, Ned provides great examples of this facet within his greater vision.
 The fans of his earlier electronic aesthetic will find plenty of sounds to love within these pieces.